Keparoo/Tuttitracks/README.md

 A web app that interacts with a user's Spotify account

 - Search for and view tracks (By album name, track name, artist name, genre, and year)
-- View audio feature information (info the standard Spotify app does not provide):
+- View audio feature information (Track information that the standard Spotify app does not provide):
   - Average tempo
   - Beats per measure
   - Key signature